caspar/project2-f22-template/README.md

   * src
   * dst

+You should write your model on file q3.sql

 ## Question 4
 The indegree of a node in a directed graph is defined as the number of edges which are incoming on the node.
 Similarly, the outdegree of a node in a directed graph is defined as the number of edges which are outgoing from the node.
 For more information, you can read - Indegree and Outdegree